 Locally Sourced Produce

 We use local produce where possible for your welcome basket.
-For such items as tea and coffee, we ensure it is FairTrade.
+For such items as coffee, we ensure it is FairTrade.

 We attempt to re-use packaging where possible, eg. Welcome basket coffee, sugar, tea, etc

 The majority of the artwork found on the walls is work produced by the Bramley family.
 Alison Bramley is an artist who specialises in quilting and runs workshops and gives talks around the country.
 Rosie Bramley is an art teacher and specialises in landscape oil paintings.
 Jo Bramley is also an art university graduate and specialises in mixed media printing, mainly in black and white.

 All three artist’s details are to be found in your information folder.
 Their work is for sale or they also take commission requests.